alecrothenberg/utest.h/README.md

 The current supported compilers are gcc, clang, MSVC's cl.exe, and clang-cl.exe.

-This library was created for unit testing in C and C++.
-It is designed to work with C and C++ in the same code base, as well as allowing users to filter certain test cases.
-As well, it is designed to run much faster than other testing frameworks.

 ## Command Line Options

 utest.h supports some command line options: